krishnadevz/krishnadevz.github.io/index.md

 ---
 Hi, I'm Krishna 👋🏻.

 Hello, I'm Krishna and I'm based in Maharashtra, India.
-I am currently working on UX/UI, User Experience Research design projects and actively seeking UI/UX design jobs.
+I am currently working on UX/UI, User Experience Design/Research projects and actively seeking UI/UX design jobs.
 As a designer, I am passionate about improving the lives of humans, and I always strive to learn something new on a daily basis.

 The things I enjoy are design, writing, drawing, clicking pictures, and making videos.